niaah101/gallery-project/README.md

 This project is intended to display a flexbox gallery of my personal photos taken while traveling to several destinations.

 There is a landing page which allows a person to login prior to accessing the gallery.
-The only requirement is that the password be at least 8 characters.
-Otherwise the vaules for Username and Password can be anything.
+The only requirement is that the username is "pretty" and the password is "cloudz".

 The about.html page is simple and has only a paragraph of information and gives credit for the photo used on the landing page, index.html.